gautamnaik1994/ai-learning-path/docs/index.md

 ## Learning Paths

 If you are trying to learn Generative AI, you need to have at least basic understanding of Machine Learning.
-[Machine Learning](/machine-learning/)

-After that, you can follow the [Generative AI Learning Path](/gen-ai-learning-path/).
+After that, you can follow the Gen AI Learning Path.